Becoming a Certified Public Accountant in Colorado means meeting the various Colorado CPA requirements that are in place.

 Colorado does not have age or residency requirements and you do not have to be a U.S. citizen to take the CPA exam in Colorado.
 The one piece of personal information you will have to provide is either a social security number or taxpayer identification number.

 Colorado CPA exam fees

-There will be several fees to take the CPA exam in Colorado.
-In addition to the cost of your bachelor’s degree, you will have to pay for the test itself as well as the ethics exam.
+There are several fees to take the CPA exam in Colorado.
+In addition to the cost of your bachelor’s degree, you will have to pay for the CPA test as well as the ethics exam.
 The breakdown of CO CPA fees is as follows:

-- AICPA ethics exam, which costs $149 or $119 depending on your student and membership status
+- AICPA ethics exam: $189 or $245 depending on your student and AICPA membership status

 You will then pay fees for each of the four sections of the CPA exam.
 For Colorado, the CPA exam fees are:

 - Auditing and Attestation: $226.15

 - Business Environment and Concepts: $226.15

 - Regulation: $226.15